Transfer matrix for treating stratified media including birefringent crystals: The generalized transfer matrix

 Once the generalized transfer matrix is computed for a system, it is straightforward to calculate the amplitude transmission, reflection, and absorption coefficients for a wave incident upon the system from one isotropic dielectric of index $n_{1}$ and transmitted through to another isotropic dielectric of index $n_{3}$.
 This situation is depicted in Figure \ref{fig:fields}, where the specific case of a birefringent crystal is shown; however, we are presently only concerned with the fields on the outsides of the crystal.
 For our present purposes, one could replace the anisotropic crystal with any system of isotropic and birefringent crystals represented by a total generalized transfer matrix, T. If we denote reflected and transmitted waves by subscripts r and t, respectively, and s- and p-polarizations with superscripts, the fields at the interfaces are related via the generalized transfer matrix as

-The plus and minus signs between incident and reflected electric field components on the left-hand side of this equation are dictated by the boundary conditions.
-When the z component of $\boldsymbol{k}$ changes sign for the incident versus reflected waves, the z components of $\boldsymbol{E}$ and $\boldsymbol{H}$ follow suit according to $\boldsymbol{H} = n \boldsymbol{k} \times \boldsymbol{E}$.
-The only way to simultaneously satisfy the boundary condition in the x components of those fields is with a 180$^{\circ}$ phase shift in those components.
-This introduces a minus sign in the first and last elements of $\Lambda$.
+The plus and minus signs between incident and reflected magnetic field components on the left-hand side of this equation are dictated by the boundary conditions.
+When the z component of $\boldsymbol{k}$ changes sign for the incident versus reflected waves, the components of $\boldsymbol{E}$ and $\boldsymbol{H}$ follow suit according to $\boldsymbol{H} = n \boldsymbol{k} \times \boldsymbol{E}$.
+The only way to simultaneously satisfy the boundary condition in the fields is with a 180$^{\circ}$ phase shift in those components.

-Also, note that while T relates components of $\boldsymbol{D}$, Equation \ref{eqn:r_t_amplitude_conditions} is written in terms of $\boldsymbol{E}$, which is simply equal to $\boldsymbol{D} / n^{2}$ in the isotropic media assumed to surround the system.
-This is done to facilitate the calculation of the Jones matrix below.